El Clásico: Recent issues

-During the last three decades, the rivalry has been augmented by the modern Spanish tradition of the pasillo, where one team is given the guard of honor by the other team, once the former clinches the La Liga trophy before El Clásico takes place.
-This has happened in three occasions.
-First, during El Clásico that took place on 30 April 1988, where Real Madrid won the championship on the previous round.
-Then, three years later, when Barcelona won the championship two rounds before El Clásico on 8 June 1991.
-The last pasillo, and most recent, took place on 7 May 2008, and this time Real Madrid had won the championship.
-In May 2018, Real Madrid refused to perform pasillo to Barcelona even though the latter had already wrapped up the championship a round prior to their meeting.
+During the last decades, the rivalry has been augmented by the modern Spanish tradition of the pasillo, where one team is given the guard of honor by the other team, once the former clinches the La Liga trophy before El Clásico takes place.
+This has happened on three occasions.
+First, during El Clásico that took place on 30 April 1988, in which Real Madrid had won the league championship in the previous round; then three years later, when Barcelona won the championship two rounds before El Clásico on 8 June 1991; and most recently on 7 May 2008, when Real Madrid had won the championship.
+In May 2018, Real Madrid refused to perform the pasillo for Barcelona even though the latter had already wrapped up the championship a round prior to their meeting.
 Real Madrid's coach at the time, Zinedine Zidane, reasoned that Barcelona also refused to perform it five months earlier, on 23 December 2017, when Real Madrid were the FIFA Club World Cup champions.

 The two teams met again in the UEFA Champions League semi-finals in 2002, with Real winning 2–0 in Barcelona and drawing 1–1 in Madrid, resulting in a 3–1 aggregate win for Los Blancos.
 The tie was dubbed by Spanish media as the "Match of the Century".

 While El Clásico is regarded as one of the fiercest rivalries in world football, there have been rare moments when fans have shown praise for a player on the opposing team.
 In 1980, Laurie Cunningham was the first Real Madrid player to receive applause from Barcelona fans at Camp Nou; after excelling during the match, and with Madrid winning 2–0, Cunningham left the field to a standing ovation from the locals.
 On 26 June 1983, during the second leg of the Copa de la Liga final at the Santiago Bernabéu in Madrid, having dribbled past the Real Madrid goalkeeper, Barcelona star Diego Maradona ran towards an empty goal before stopping just as the Madrid defender Juan José came sliding in an attempt to block the shot and crashed into the post, before Maradona slotted the ball into the net.
 The manner of Maradona's goal led to many Madrid fans inside the stadium start applauding.
 In November 2005, Ronaldinho became the second Barcelona player to receive a standing ovation from Madrid fans at the Santiago Bernabéu.
 After dribbling through the Madrid defence twice to score two goals in a 3–0 win, Madrid fans paid homage to his performance with applause.
 On 21 November 2015, Andrés Iniesta became the third Barcelona player to receive applause from Real Madrid fans while he was substituted during a 4–0 away win, with Iniesta scoring Barça's third.
-He was already a popular figure throughout Spain for scoring the nation's World Cup winning goal in 2010.
+He was already a popular figure throughout Spain for scoring the nation's World Cup-winning goal in 2010.